looker-open-source/components/internal_docs/figma.md

 ### FAQ

-How do I know if my new component can be added to Lens?
+<strong>How do I know if my new component can be added to Lens?</strong>

 Identify the elements that are the smaller parts that make up the whole.
 Which of these elements already exist in Lens and which do not?
 You can search the existing components in Lens to make sure these components don't already have specifications outlined.
-Once you have identified these items, then create a proposal that illustrations the sizing, color, interaction behavior and the reusability of the UI component.
+Once you have identified these items, create a proposal that illustrates the sizing, color, interaction behavior and the reusability of the UI component.
 Once you are ready to review please reach out to the Lens team to set up a demo and walkthrough of your proposed components.

-What if the styling of the new component looks different to the existing ones on Helltool?
+<strong>What if the styling of the new component looks different to the existing ones on Helltool?</strong>

 Each component will have a unique issue around styling coherence on the existing product.
 However, generally we want to assign Lens styling that will then gradually be adopted into the current product.
 There will be differences at first but eventually the current styling will deprecated and replaced.
-As long as the new styling doesn't break the UI, fail accessibility or muddys up the visual hierarchy you can assign the Lens styling.
+As long as the new styling doesn't break the UI, fail accessibility or disrupts hierarchy you can assign the Lens styling.

-What if I need something that doesn't exist in Lens yet?
+<strong>What if I need something that doesn't exist in Lens yet?</strong>

 Please feel free to file a [Github issue](https://github.com/looker/relens/issues/new?title=Design+Feedback&labels=design,figma) and let us know what you are missing.
-Then feel free to put together a proposal and add it to the issue as a reference or with examples.
+Then feel free to put together a proposal and add it to the issue as a reference.